Baby’s First Christmas Blanket Free Pattern

 To make sure that the border was nice and straight, and also to hide the color transition on the sides, I first crocheted a row of single crochet stitches all around the blanket.

-You can see how I did it at the end of THIS VIDEO.
+You can see how I did it at the end of this Interlocking Block Stitch Crochet Tutorial.

 The Single Crochet Border